 1. Look at their teeth

 Here is how to tell a kitten's age by its teeth.
-Baby teeth start to come in around 3 weeks of age and permanent teeth at 3-4 months.
+Baby teeth start to come in around three weeks of age and permanent teeth at three to four months.
 The middle incisors are the first to come in around 14 weeks, with the second and third incisors following at about 15 and 16 weeks, respectively.

 Kitten teeth are tiny, which makes it tricky to tell if the incisors are baby or permanent.
 It’s easiest when you have some of both to serve as a comparison.
 The baby teeth are a little smaller with pointed tips, while permanent teeth are a little wider with flat edges.